miso-lims/walkthroughs/0-original-walkthrough.md

    created previously.
 Select each aliquot and click the _Add_ button at the top of the table to add it to the pool.

-## 7.3 Creating an Order
+## 7.3 Creating a Sequencing Order
-Orders are created on the pool to be sequenced, and include the quantity of sequencing required (counted in lanes/SMRT cells), and the sequencing chemistry required (on Illumina).
+Sequencing orders are created on the pool to be sequenced, and include the quantity of sequencing required (counted in lanes/SMRT cells), and the sequencing chemistry required (on Illumina).

-1. On the Edit Pool page for the pool you just created, scroll down to the _Orders_ heading.
+1. On the Edit Pool page for the pool you just created, scroll down to the _Requested Sequencing Orders_ section and click the "Create" button.
-1. Fill in the new order box:
+1. Fill in the order details:
+  - _Instrument Model_: Select the instrument for sequencing. `Illumina - Illumina HiSeq 2500`
+  - _Sequencing Parameters_: Select `v4 2×126` chemistry.
   - _Partitions_: the number of lanes/cells that should run for this pool.
 Enter `2`
-  - _Platform_: Select the instrument for sequencing. `Illumina - Illumina HiSeq 2500`
-  - _Sequencing Parameters_: Select `v4 2×126` chemistry.
 1. Click _Add_.
-The order will now be visible in the _Orders_ section.
+The sequencing order will now be visible in the _Requested Sequencing Orders_ section.

-### 7.3.1  Checking for unfulfilled orders
+### 7.3.1  Checking for outstanding orders
-The _Orders_ page is used to decide what needs to be sequenced.
+The _Sequencing Orders_ page is used to decide what needs to be sequenced.

-1. From the navigation menu, choose _Orders_.
+1. From the navigation menu, choose _Sequencing Orders - Outstanding_.
-1. Verify that the pool you just created is listed in the _Unfulfilled_ tab.
+1. Verify that the pool you just created is listed in the Illumina tab.

 Columns on this page will disappear if there are no entries (_e.g._, the _Failed_ column will not be shown if there are no failed runs).
 When enough